submariner-io/enhancements/submariner/multiple-cable-drivers.md

 | cableDriverCustomConfigPath | The path to the mounted ConfigMap volume.
 <!-- markdownlint-enable line-length -->

+> **_NOTE:_** the existing `cableDriver` parameter when used in combination with the new parameters can be interpreted as the default/fallback driver.

-The specification additions to `submariner.io_submariners.yaml` are shown below:
+The specification additions to `Submariner.io_Submariners.yaml` are shown below:

 ```yaml
 cableDrivers: